-If you need help to understand the information in this policy please contact the office ph: 9749 8233.
+If you need help to understand the information in this policy, please contact the school office.

 PURPOSE

 To explain to Westgrove Primary School parents, carers, staff and students the processes and procedures in place to support students diagnosed as being at risk of suffering from anaphylaxis.
 This policy also ensures that Westgrove Primary School is compliant with Ministerial Order 706 and the Department's guidelines for anaphylaxis management.